Hilda Anderson Erickson: Notable Achievements

 Erickson served as one of the directors of the Grantsville Deseret Bank from its opening in 1910 until its closing in 1931.

 Erickson served as a dentist for her community and always carried forceps in case of emergency.
-Sometimes children came into her general store with a toothache; she would extract the tooth in the back room and then send the child home with a bag of candy.
+Sometimes children came into her general store in Ibapah with a toothache; she would extract the tooth in the back room and then send the child home with a bag of candy.

 She was a lifelong member of the Daughters of the Utah Pioneers.

 In 1922, Erickson ran for state legislature as the Democratic nominee.

 During the Great Depression Erickson served as secretary of the federal Farm Loan Association in Grantsville.